How to structure keywords using entity lookups in BigQuery

 SEO Content Analysis using Entity Tagging

 Instead of Keywords you can use the URL slugs.
 When you also save the ranking urls of your competition, you can use the data set from above.
 Another good data source is the xml sitemap.
 You can easily extract the URL Slugs out of the sitemap with some lines of Python.
-To get an idea you can also use our free online tool for seo content analysis for extracting the most frequent n-Grams.
+To get an idea you can also use our free online tool for seo content analysis for extracting the most frequent n-grams.
 Now think of an extra layer on top that is extracting entities – this will give you bigger keyword clusters.

 Value used for entity tagging: URL Slugs, Website Titles, Headlines